nkavya00/recipes-and-cuisines-analysis/README.md

 ## Framing a Prediction Problem

-This is a multiclass classification problem where I aim to predict the cuisine category of a dish (e.g., American, European, Asian, etc.) using features that would be known before the cuisine is identified.
-My response variable is the `cuisines` column, which I chose because it directly addresses my research question of whether we can identify a dish's culinary origin based on its characteristics.
+This is a multiclass classification problem where we aim to predict the cuisine category of a dish (e.g., American, European, Asian, etc.) using features that would be known before the cuisine is identified.
+Our response variable is the `cuisines` column, which we chose because it directly addresses our research question of whether we can identify a dish's culinary origin based on its characteristics.
-For model evaluation, I plan to use the F1-score rather than simple accuracy because:
+For model evaluation, we plan to use the F1-score rather than simple accuracy because:

-1. My dataset is heavily imbalanced (as shown in my univariate analysis where American/European cuisines dominate)
+1. Our dataset is heavily imbalanced (as shown in our univariate analysis where American/European cuisines dominate)
 2. F1-score provides a balanced measure of precision and recall, which is crucial when dealing with imbalanced classes
-3. It will help ensure my model performs well across all cuisine types, not just the dominant ones
+3. It will help ensure our model performs well across all cuisine types, not just the dominant ones

-The features I will use for prediction include:
+The features we will use for prediction include:

 - Ingredients (as these define the core composition of the dish)
 - Minutes (preparation time)
 - Health rating (calculated from nutritional information)

-I specifically excluded features like user ratings and reviews since these would only be available after a recipe is already categorized with its cuisine.
-This ensures my model only uses information that would be available at the "time of prediction" - when someone is trying to identify a cuisine based on a new recipe's characteristics.
+We specifically excluded features like user ratings and reviews since these would only be available after a recipe is already categorized with its cuisine.
+This ensures our model only uses information that would be available at the "time of prediction" - when someone is trying to identify a cuisine based on a new recipe's characteristics.

 ## Baseline Model

-My model uses a Random Forest Classifier with features that include both quantitative and categorical variables:
+Our model uses a Random Forest Classifier with features that include both quantitative and categorical variables:

 - Quantitative (1): `minutes` (preparation time)
 - Nominal (1): `ingredients` (text data converted to numerical features using TF-IDF vectorization)

-To handle these different types of features, I implemented a preprocessing pipeline that:
+To handle these different types of features, we implemented a preprocessing pipeline that:

 1. Applies StandardScaler to the 'minutes' feature to normalize the numerical data
 2. Uses TF-IDF vectorization for the 'ingredients' feature, converting the text data into a numerical matrix with 5000 features
-3. Addresses class imbalance using balanced class weights, which I computed based on the training data distribution
+3. Addresses class imbalance using balanced class weights, which we computed based on the training data distribution

 The model achieved an accuracy of 46.3% on the test set, with varying performance across different cuisines.
 Looking at the classification report: